mattia72/vim-abinitio/README.md

 * `C-k` can be used to jump to the next field in the snippet.
 * `Tab` to select the next field to fill in the snippet.

+Available snippets are in the snippets directory.
+Feel free to extend them.

 ## Thanks
 * for the first inspiration: https://sites.google.com/site/abinitiobyte/